 Tickets for the whole festival available at £85 (individual tickets available too)

 For the first time the festival will be 14+, anyone under 18 needs to come along with an adult.
-Again, for the first time ever, there will be a day event on the Sunday from 4pm-10:30pm.
+Student discounted tickets available.

 Again, for the first time ever we’re looking to showcase the talents of women in punk music – we have a stellar line up of all-female artists supporting BRIX & THE EXTRICATED.